Ballynoe, County Down: History

 Ballynoe is the site of an old church, known as the church of Kilschaelyn (Caolán's Church).
 In the Taxation of Pope Nicholas IV it was taxed at two Marks.

 The church stood a little to the west of the hamlet of Ballynoe, the cemetery skirting the gardens of the Connor families on that side, where debris of the walls and human remains have frequently been turned up.
-Reeves also identified 'Kilschaelyn' and noted that it appeared to be the similar to 'Capella de Kylsaghlyn', which was appropriated to the Abbey of St. Patrick of Down.
+Reeves also identified 'Kilschaelyn' and noted that it appeared to be similar to 'Capella de Kylsaghlyn', which was appropriated to the Abbey of St. Patrick of Down.
 The site of the church in Ballynoe was also recorded as being approximately two miles north of the township of Ballydargan.
 A stone monument from the period of Pope Nicholas's Taxation was also discovered at this site, likely belonging to a knight.
 It was a part of a cuneiform headstone with an elegant and elaborate cross design.
 The sculpture on the headstone includes the hilt of a straight Norman sword to the left of the cross.
 It is likely to have been subjected to the dissolution of the monasteries in 1541.
 By 1622, Bishop Echlin reported the church as a ruin.